MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 # Choose how to deliver updates for the Microsoft 365 Apps

 There are a variety of options to choose from when delivering software updates for Microsoft 365 Apps in managed environments.
 This article outlines the advantages and disadvantages of each approach to help you make the right choice.
-A given update deployment implementation can be changed later on, so the options below apply both to scenarios where you start fresh with Microsoft 365 Apps as well as when re-evaluating your current implementation.
+A given update deployment implementation can be changed later, so the options below apply both to scenarios where you start fresh with Microsoft 365 Apps as well as when re-evaluating your current implementation.

 First, this article will cover three different update locations you can choose from and lay out the individual differences and network implications.
 Second, the available options for controlling updates per update location are listed, again covering the individual benefits and considerations per mechanism.
 Here is an overview, in case you want to jump to a section directly: